 Midland WA 6936

-This website is hosted by the Queensland Department of Resources, on behalf of ARNECC.
-Users of this site are entitled to expect that any information collected as a result of that use will be treated within the terms of the Queensland Department of Resources privacy responsibilities and obligations.
+This website is hosted by the Titles Queensland, on behalf of ARNECC.
+Users of this site are entitled to expect that any information collected as a result of that use will be treated within the terms of the Titles Queensland privacy responsibilities and obligations.
 The Queensland Government has responsibilities under the Information Privacy Act 2009 regarding the collection, use, storage and disclosure of personal information.